The Informational Role of Online Recommendations: Evidence from a Field Experiment: Experimental Design

-In order to elicit consumers' beliefs about quality, they are asked to fill out a survey whenever they return to the platform.
+We elicit consumers' beliefs about match value through a survey they are asked to fill out whenever they return to the platform.
+In the survey, we elicit beliefs about the match value of 10 movies, selected according to the procedure described in \hyref{section:design:experimental-intervention}[Section].

+For each of the 10 selected movies, the consumer was asked whether or not they had watched it.
+If they had watched it, we asked for their rating -- corresponding to $v_{i,x}$, the idiosyncratic realised match value -- and an approximate date of when they watched it.
+If they had not watched it, we elicited both their expected rating and a measure of uncertainty about their reported expectation.

+The expected rating serves as a measure of expected match value, corresponding to $v_{i,x,t}^b$, and is measured on the same scale as the one used to rate movies in the platform (a 10-point Likert scale, ranging from 0.5 to 5).
+Our measure of uncertainty $\sigma_{i,x,t}^b$ is proxied by asking how sure participants are of their reported expected rating on a 5-point Likert scale, ranging 1-5, where higher values are associated with higher uncertainty about the expected rating.
+As in our theoretical framework, we assume that, upon consumption, consumers perfectly learn the match value of the good, $v_{i,x,t}^b=v_{i,x}$, and there is no uncertainty, $\sigma_{i,x,t}^b=0$.
+We then take the reported ratings as part of our belief data.

-In the survey, we elicit beliefs about the quality of 10 movies, selected according to the procedure described in \hyref{section:design:experimental-intervention}[Section].
-For each of the 10 selected movies, the consumer is asked whether or not they had watched it.
-The survey needed to be complete to be submitted.
-The survey interface matches closely the platform's interface for ratings, except in omitting the predicted rating and not displaying additional information other than the name and movie poster.\footnote{ See \hyref{section:appendix:screenshots}[Appendix] for interface screenshots. } Additionally, unlike on the homepage, it is not possible for the consumer to either hover over or click into the details page in order to acquire additional information on the good.
-If they have declared to have watched it, we elicit their rating --- corresponding to $q_{i,x}$, the idiosyncratic realized quality --- and an approximate date of when they watched it.
-If they declare not to have watched it, we elicit their expected rating, which we will denote as expected quality, based on the movie poster, corresponding to $q_{i,x,t}^b$ on the same scale as used to rate movies in the platform (a 10-point Likert scale).
-We also ask how certain they are of their reported expected rating on a 5-point Likert scale, which we standardize to the unit interval and take as a measure of uncertainty $\sigma_{i,x,t}^b \in [0,1]$, where higher values are associated with higher uncertainty about the expected rating.
+The survey interface matches closely the platform's interface for ratings, except in omitting the predicted rating and not displaying information other than the name and movie poster.\footnote{ See \hyref{online-appendix:screenshots} for interface screenshots. } Unlike on the homepage, it is not possible for the consumer to hover over or click into the details page to acquire additional information on the good.

-We assume belief data was truthfully reported.
-While the survey was not incentivized, consumers do not have an incentive to misreport since the platform is non-commercial --- there are no strategic aspects to the interaction between the platform and the consumers --- and helping the platform improve on its recommendation system is in the consumers' own interest.